Sammz/DF_capstone/README.md

 ## Digital Futures Data Engineering Academy Capstone Project
 Author: Samuel Witt

-This project extracts the UK house price paid data from the UK government website, transforms it and loads it into a database.
-A streamlit application uses this database to visualise UK house price statistics.
+This project extracts the 2025 UK house price paid data from the UK government website, transforms it and loads it into a database.
+A streamlit application uses this database to visualise 2025 residential UK house price statistics.

+---

 ### Dataset
 Source of the data: https://www.gov.uk/government/statistical-data-sets/price-paid-data-downloads